 Recovery Strategies That Actually Work After a 10-Hour Day

-Here's the scene I lived for years: clock out at 6pm after a 10-hour day.
+Here's a scene that plays out in thousands of technician households every evening: clock out at 6pm after a 10-hour day.
 Body hurts in four places.
-Brain is still stuck on the intermittent no-start I couldn't solve.
-My shirt smells like brake dust and gear oil.
-I get in my truck, drive 25 minutes home, walk through the front door, and I'm supposed to be a functioning human being for my family.
+Brain is still stuck on the intermittent no-start that didn't make sense.
+Shirt smells like brake dust and gear oil.
+Drive 25 minutes home, walk through the front door, and somehow be a functioning human being for the family.

-I wasn't.
-Not for a long time.
-I'd walk in, grunt hello, sit on the couch, and disappear into my phone until I fell asleep at 8:30pm.
-My wife got the shell.
-My daughter got "not now, daddy's tired."
+For a lot of techs, it doesn't happen.
+Walk in, grunt hello, sit on the couch, disappear into the phone until falling asleep at 8:30pm.
+The family gets the shell.
 Every night.
-For years.
-And I told myself that was just what the trade does to you — that it was the price of the job.
+And the assumption becomes that this is just what the trade does to you — that it's the price of the job.

 Why the Transition Doesn't Happen Naturally